Executive Leadership Team

 Tiffany Moore is the Founding School Leader of KIPP Scholar Academy.
 Before opening KSA, Tiffany was an English Language Learner Intervention Specialist and coach at KIPP LA College Preparatory School in Boyle Heights, California.
 Prior to joining the KIPP team and family, Tiffany spent four years at Johnnie Cochran Middle School teaching English as a second language, serving as the ESL Department Chair, coaching an award-winning step team, and organizing dozens of school and community events.
 Tiffany was also a 2006 Los Angeles Teach For America corps member and has worked at three consecutive Summer Institutes, as a Corps Member Advisor once and a School Director twice.She received a Bachelors of Arts in Liberal Studies with a Minor in History from Azusa Pacific University and her Masters degree from Loyola Marymount University in Secondary Education.

-Matthew Peskay is a nationally-renowned leader in the fields of instructional and operational technology in education.
-Matthew holds a Master’s degree in Philosophy and Education from Columbia University Teachers College and has over 15 years of experience in multiple technology and education roles in both the private and not-for-profit sectors.
+Matthew Peskay serves as the Chief of Innovation, Technology, and Operations at KIPP LA.
+Matthew is a nationally-renowned leader in the fields of instructional and operational technology in education.
+He holds a Master’s degree in Philosophy and Education from Columbia University Teachers College and has over 15 years of experience in multiple technology and education roles in both the private and not-for-profit sectors.
 Matthew is focused on innovations in teaching and learning through the considered implementation of technology to deliver a rich, personalized learning experience for all students, and reduce the administrative burdens on teachers to allow them more time to form deeper, meaningful connections with their students.

 Adriana Rodriguez is currently a Fisher Fellow with the KIPP Foundation at KIPP LA.
 Prior to this, Adriana was part of the administrative team at KRA as an Instructional Support Coordinator and Dean for two years.
 During these years, the teams she supported contributed to KRA achieving an Academic Performance Index score of 969, which put KRA as a top performing school in LAUSD and California.
 As a teacher, Adriana taught Kindergarten and was a founding teacher for 1st and 3rd grade.
 Her students achieved great success during these years, with 100% of her Kindergarten students outperforming the national average in both ELA and Math.
 Before joining the KIPP Raíces Team and Family, Adriana taught 1st grade for two years at Main Street Elementary School in South Central Los Angeles through Teach for America.
 Adriana took part of KSLP programming as a Teacher Leader in 2011-2012 and had the privilege of being a Miles Family Fellow in 2012-2013.
 Adriana received her B.A. in History with a minor in Political Science from UCLA, a M.A. in Elementary Education from Loyola Marymount University, and an Administrative Credential with a Charter School Certificate from LMU.

-Kyle Salyer currently serves as Chief of Finance & Operations with KIPP LA Schools and is a member of the 2013 Broad Residency cohort.
-Prior to joining KIPP LA, Kyle was Executive Vice President with MicroCredit Enterprises (MCE), a social venture that leverages private guarantees to provide debt financing to microfinance institutions worldwide.
+Kyle Salyer currently serves as Chief Financial Officer with KIPP SoCal and is a graduate of the 2013-2015 Broad Residency cohort.
+Prior to joining KIPP SoCal, Kyle was Executive Vice President with MicroCredit Enterprises (MCE), a social venture that leverages private guarantees to provide debt financing to microfinance institutions worldwide.
 Kyle played an instrumental role in helping to launch and lead the development of MCE’s loan portfolio with microfinance institutions.
 Kyle has also served as Investment Manager with First Light Ventures, where he managed their initial seed-stage investments in India and the US, as well as the creation of Village Capital.
 Kyle gained his initial experience in the microfinance sector when he worked as Regional Manager with AMEXTRA in Mexico, developing and managing the Chiapas branch of their microfinance initiative.
-Kyle also currently serves as a pro bono Board Member and Treasurer with Lifewater International and Jacaranda Health.
-Kyle holds a MBA from the University of California, Davis and a BA from UCLA in International Economics and International Development Studies.
+Kyle holds an MBA from the University of California, Davis and a BA from UCLA in International Economics and International Development Studies.

 Prior to joining KIPP LA, Belen Sanchez spent seven years at the Hispanic Scholarship Fund (HSF).
 She began as the Alumni Relations Officer and progressed to serve as Director of Scholar & Alumni Attainment.
 In her time at HSF, Belen designed, planned and implemented four new initiatives, which doubled the number of programs HSF offered.
 These initiatives included first-year transition program, community college initiative, student leadership conference and online mentor program.
 Belen earned her bachelor’s degree from UCSD and Masters of Education from USC.
 Her career has been focused on student access and support, specifically for students from communities traditionally served by KIPP schools.